wokwi/wokwi-docs/docs/chips-api/framebuffer.md

 # Framebuffer API

 Use the framebuffer API to implement displays (LCD, OLED, e-paper, etc.).
 The display size is defined in the `.chip.json` file.
 The framebuffer uses 32 bits per pixel.
 The pixels are stored in the RGBA format.
-The total size of the buffer is `pixel_width * pixel_height * 4`.
+The total size of the buffer is `pixel_width * pixel_height * 4` bytes.

 ### buffer_t framebuffer_init(uint32_t *pixel_width, uint32_t *pixel_height)